MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_0_Tile_Based_NPC_Dialogues/README.md

 <img width="600" alt="Screenshot 2023-03-22 at 08 05 58" src="https://user-images.githubusercontent.com/101632496/226848142-abc5a87d-c697-4d9f-8df2-13d73b1edf25.png">

 7. We also need a way of knowing which dialogue box is being interacted with at any point in time.
-We'll use our boolean varialbe to do this. (so that ONLY the dialogue trigger we are overlapping with will display it's "line" variable later in the code.
+We'll use our boolean varialbe to do this. (so that ONLY the dialogue trigger we are overlapping with will display it's "line".

 <img width="500" alt="Screenshot 2023-03-23 at 08 01 40" src="https://user-images.githubusercontent.com/101632496/227127619-27d26078-ba90-461e-97b6-4cc2c5757fb6.png">